algolia/renovate-config-algolia/README.md

 It runs every weekend, Paris time.

-We chose to have a configuration that directly pushes to GitHub to avoid any notification noise inside GitHub by having a lot of Pull Requests to merge manually.
+We chose to have a configuration that directly merges PRs to avoid having a lot of Pull Requests to merge manually.
 If the update passes your test suite, then it's merged directly.
-If tests are not passing or if there's a major upgrade then a pull request will be opened.
+If tests are not passing or if there's a major upgrade then the pull request will stay opened.